Bucks vs. Heat: Betting Trends, Record ATS, Home/Road Splits

 Bucks Betting Records & Stats

-- Milwaukee and its opponents have gone over 217.5 combined points in 58 of 82 games this season.
+- In 50 of 82 games this season, Milwaukee and its opponents have combined to score more than 220.5 points.

-- The average total in Milwaukee's outings this year is 230.2, 12.7 more points than this game's over/under.
+- Milwaukee has an average point total of 230.2 in its contests this year, 9.7 more points than this matchup's over/under.

 - Milwaukee has won 54, or 81.8%, of the 66 games it has played as the favorite this season.

-- The sportsbooks' moneyline implies a 69.2% chance of a victory for the Bucks.
+- The moneyline for this contest implies a 86.7% chance of a victory for the Bucks.

 Bucks vs. Heat Over/Under Stats (Regular Season)